 - Snickerdoodle dough is famous for using the combination of baking soda and cream of tarter which provides leavening and texture to the cookies.
 Make sure both are fresh and don't try to adapt the recipe with a substitution, for the best result.

 - Cinnamon is obviously a very dominate flavor for these cookies.
-Use a really good quality cinnamon for the best flavor.
+Use a really good quality ground cinnamon for the best flavor.

 Thanks for visiting come back soon!